 Complex Spinal Surgeries

 Laminaplasty is a technically demanding procedure in which a surgeon reshapes the lamina to make additional room for the spinal cord and spinal nerves.
 Although this procedure can yield many benefits without disturbing much spinal tissue, many surgeons lack the skills necessary to perform it.
-At Biscup Spine, our founder has more than 30 years of experience performing spinal surgery and is considered one of the top practitioners in his field.
+At Biscup Spine, our founder has more than 30 years of experience performing spine surgery and is considered one of the top practitioners in his field.
 If laminaplasty is a viable treatment option for your back pain, we can perform the operation under the safest conditions.

 What are the Advantages of Laminaplasty?